p7th0n/clipboardlink/README.md

                       ^ Name ^                               ^   link  ^
 ```

-WARNING: **Cliplink will not create links for executables [files ending with .EXE, .COM, .BAT, etc.].
+NOTE: **Cliplink will not create links for executables [files ending with .EXE, .COM, .BAT, etc.].

 ### Who am I? ###